djangify/our-spot/README.md

 <details>

 The ability to create, read, update and delete data has been added.
-The site provides role-based access to admin who are superusers and have full access to all data and users who are limited to access made available by admin.
+The site provides role-based access to admin who are superusers and have full access to all data and members who are limited to access made available by admin.

+_REMINDER: When talking about access for superusers and members the term users will be used otherwise the term members is used.
+Of course some superusers are also members!_

 Users are able to manipulate the data model using the following: